 Project funding is available to staff, undergraduate and graduate students, and faculty.
 Some preference will be given to projects involving multiple constituent groups and involving interdisciplinary work but those criteria are not necessary or sufficient for funding.
+Preference will also be given to activities and/or events that build community.

 Any project related to the theme will be considered.